Jackson-Milton High School

-Jackson-Milton High School is a public high school in Jackson Township, Ohio, United States.
+Jackson-Milton High School is a public junior-senior high school located in Jackson Township, Ohio.
+The high school serves Jackson Township, Milton Township, North Jackson and Craig Beach.
 It is the only high school in the Jackson-Milton Local School District.
-Sports teams are called the Blue Jays, and they compete in the Ohio High School Athletic Association as a member of the Mahoning Valley Athletic Conference.
-Jackson-Milton has a YouTube channel named WFLK – The Flock.
+Athletic teams are known as the Blue Jays, and they compete in the Ohio High School Athletic Association as a member of the Mahoning Valley Athletic Conference.